Zachary High School: Academics

 Three teachers at the school were named Louisiana Teacher of the Year.
 Mrs. Cathy Raziano, who was selected as Louisiana's 2003-2004 Teacher of the Year, Dr. Carol Price, a math teacher, was honored as 2007-2008 Teacher of the Year, and Mrs. Britni Matthews, an English honors teacher who was honored as Louisiana's 2020-2021 Teacher of the Year.

 The class of 2010 was the first to be initiated into the "Freshman Academy."
 The Freshman Academy is designed to help freshman successfully develop and adapt to high school work and life.

 Zachary High School is one of three high schools in Louisiana to have the Oracle Computer Database Building program, which costs over $3000.
 Neighboring and rival school, West Feliciana High School, located in St. Francisville, LA, also has the Oracle Computer Database Building Program.

 Athletics

 Zachary High athletes compete in varsity level sports in the LHSAA.

 Sports include baseball, softball, boys' and girls' track and field, boys' and girls' cross country, boys' and girls' soccer, golf, bowling, swimming, wrestling, boys' and girls' basketball, boys' and girls' weightlifting, football, tennis, and volleyball.

 Baseball

-Zachary baseball was 2013 state runner-up under Coach Jesse Cassard.
+Zachary won consecutive Louisiana 4A baseball state championships in 2007, 2008 and 2009.
+Zachary was 2013 state runner-up under Coach Jesse Cassard.